Guardians vs. Tigers: Betting Trends, Records ATS, Home/Road Splits

 Guardians Betting Records & Stats

-- The Guardians have won 10 of the 20 games they were listed as the moneyline favorite this season (50%).
+- The Guardians are 10-11 in games they were favored on the moneyline (winning 47.6% of those games).

-- Cleveland has not won a game when it entered play as moneyline favorites with odds of -200 or shorter in four chances.
+- Cleveland has played four games as moneyline favorites with odds of -200 or shorter without earning a win.

-- Based on this game's moneyline, the Guardians have an implied win probability of 66.7%.
+- The Guardians have a 66.7% chance to win this matchup based on the moneyline's implied probability.

-- Cleveland has played in 33 games with set over/under, and have combined with opponents to go over the total 11 times (11-20-2).
+- Cleveland has played in 34 games with a set over/under, and have combined with its opponents to go over the total 12 times (12-20-2).

-- The Guardians have had a run line set for only one matchup this season, and they did not cover.
+- The Guardians have had a run line set for only one game this season, and they did not cover.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.